ruby/www.ruby-lang.org/documentation/index.md

 title: Documentation
 ---

-<p>Here you will find pointers to manuals, tutorials and references that will come in handy when you feel like coding in Ruby.</p>
+Here you will find pointers to manuals, tutorials and references that will come in handy when you feel like coding in Ruby.

-<h3>Getting Started</h3>
+### Getting Started

 <dl>
   <dt><a href="http://tryruby.org/">Try Ruby!</a></dt>